Close Menu

 After people calculate their number, the next question is usually: “Is my net worth good?”
 That is where average net worth by age, median net worth by age, and net worth by age percentile become useful.
 But before comparing yourself, you need to understand median vs average.

 Average net worth is calculated by adding everyone’s net worth together and dividing by the number of people.
 The problem is that a small number of very wealthy households can pull the average much higher.
 Median net worth is different.
 It shows the middle point.
 Half of households have more, and half have less.
 For most people, median net worth by age is a more realistic comparison than average net worth by age.
+For example, the average net worth of people in their 30s may look impressive because high earners, business owners, and early investors raise the number.
+But the median may show a more normal picture for someone still paying off student loans, building emergency savings, or saving for a first home.

+That is why average vs median matters.
+Average tells you what the math looks like when wealth is spread across everyone.
+Median tells you what the typical household looks like.
 A person in their 20s often has a low or negative net worth because they are early in their career and may still carry student debt.
 Someone in their 30s may begin building retirement savings, home equity, and investment accounts.
 By the 40s and 50s, net worth often grows faster because income is higher, debt may fall, and compound growth has had more time to work.
+Still, net worth by age percentile should be used carefully.
+Your city, income, family obligations, health, career path, and debt history all affect your number.
+The goal is to understand your trajectory.

 4 Ways to Grow Your Future Net Worth